 Reliability and Longevity

 Both geared hub motors and direct drive hub motors are reliable and long-lasting.
-They are simply electric motors.
 Both designs have been produced for many years at this point.
 A quality hub motor will last thousands of miles with pretty much no maintenance.

-In general, a direct drive hub motor will outlast a geared hub motor.
-This is because there are fewer moving parts inside direct drive motors.
-The only moving parts are the bearings.
+In general, a direct drive hub motor will last longer than a geared hub motor.
+This is because there are no moving parts inside.
+The only moving parts are the hub bearings.
 There are fewer parts that can fail and leave you stranded.
+Really, the only way for direct drive motors to fail is to get contaminated and corrode.

 To extend the life of the gears, some riders replace the plastic planetary gears with metal gears.
 These last longer but can make more noise.
 Using metal gears also removes a point of failure for the motor.
 If the motor malfunctions, the metal gears can’t break.
 Plastic gears are designed to fail under too much stress.